 Crisis24 doesn't publish pricing, but based on industry research and conversations with former clients, here's how the cost typically breaks down:

 A mid-size company with operations in three high-risk countries can easily reach $200,000+ before consulting hours are factored in.
 The sales cycle alone takes 3-6 months.
-By contrast, Region Alert's Scout plan runs $499/month with no annual commitment, and you can be receiving daily intelligence briefings within a week of first contact.
+By contrast, Region Alert's custom engagements have no annual commitment, and you can be receiving daily intelligence briefings within a week of first contact.

 What Happens When the Difference Matters?